create3000/x_ite/docs/_posts/what's-new.md

 To get an idea of what a great difference these new material extensions make, check out our [glTF Sample Viewer](/x_ite/laboratory/gltf-sample-viewer/).
 Take some time and look through all the examples.
 I am sure you will be amazed.

+### Browser Options

+There are also new [Browser Options](/x_ite/reference/browser-services/#browser-options) that are made for PhysicalMaterial and SpecularGlossinessMaterial.

+* New browser option Exposure.
+* New browser option ToneMapping.

+### Implemented glTF Extensions

-All glTF extensions implemented with this version are listed below.
+All glTF extensions implemented with this version are listed below:

-### X3DOneSidedMaterialNode
+#### X3DOneSidedMaterialNode

 * KHR_materials_pbrSpecularGlossiness implemented as [SpecularGlossinessMaterial](/x_ite/components/x-ite/specularglossinessmaterial/) node.

-### X3DMaterialExtensionNode
+#### X3DMaterialExtensionNode

 * KHR_materials_anisotropy implemented as [AnisotropyMaterialExtension](/x_ite/components/x-ite/anisotropymaterialextension/) node.
 * KHR_materials_clearcoat implemented as [ClearcoatMaterialExtension](/x_ite/components/x-ite/clearcoatmaterialextension/) node.